 Chief Executive Officer

-Brad Bennett joined the team at Maxim Healthcare Services in October of 2009.
-In his role as chief executive officer (CEO), Brad is responsible for the overall direction of the organization and the development of high-level strategies and tactics that align with the company's purpose, mission, and guiding principles.
+Bill Butz is the Chief Executive Officer for Maxim Healthcare Services.
+In his role as CEO, Bill is responsible for the overall direction of the organization and development of high-level strategies that align with the company’s purpose, mission, and guiding principles.